odin-lang/odin-lang.org/content/docs/overview.md

 ## Packages
 Every Odin program is made up of packages.
+A package is a directory of Odin code files, with each file in that directory having the same package declaration at the top.
 Programs begin running in the package `main`.

 ### `import` statement